Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 - **<b style="color: orange">license</b>**: Software license for the code in this module.
 Please use a valid SPDX identifier (second column at [https://spdx.org/licenses/](https://spdx.org/licenses/)).
 - **<b style="color: orange">lastUpdateDate</b>**: Date of the last update submitted.
 - **<b style="color: orange">description</b>**: Description of what the module does.
 It should expand the information already given in the name/title.
-- **coverImage**: Path to a image file with a module logo or profile image, preferably in the root of the module.
+- **coverImage**: Path to an image file with a module logo or profile image, preferably in the root of the module.
 Accepted formats: PNG, JPG, JPEG, SVG.
 The cover image is currently only used in the module profile page at [Netherland's eScience Center's Research Software Directory](https://research-software-directory.org/).

 From the template "YEAR-Surname-000/NASSA.yml":
 ```